AUEB-BALab/web/content/pages/joining.md

     They have the opportunity to manage and work on a number of cutting edge research initiatives.</p>
     </br>
     <p><b>Research Associates</b> have a degree (or are in their final year of study) in Computer Science, Information Systems, or an equivalent
     programme.
-They can participate in our research activities with a chance to influence the future of Information Systems Technology.</p>
+They can participate in the Laboratory's research activities with a chance to influence the future of technology.</p>
     </br>
-    <p>We have also a limited number of open positions for research assistants: exceptional undergraduate students who wish to gain
+    <p>We have also a limited number of open positions for <b>research assistants</b>: exceptional undergraduate students who wish to gain
     meaningful research experience or external affiliates providing consulting or administrative support to the Lab's activities.</p>
   </div>
 </div>